John Russell, 1st Earl Russell: Early life and education

-Early political career
+Early political career: 1813–1846

 Backbench MP: 1813–1830

 Russell entered the House of Commons as a Whig in 1813 at the age of 20.
 The future reformer gained his seat by virtue of his father, the Duke of Bedford, instructing the 30 or so electors of Tavistock to return him as an MP even though at the time Russell was abroad and under age.

 Russell entered Parliament more out of a sense of duty and family tradition than out of serious political ambition.
-With the exception the 1806-1807 coalition government in which Russell's father had served, the Whigs had been out of power since 1783, and Russell could have had had no certain expectation of a ministerial career.
+With the exception the 1806-1807 coalition government in which Russell's father had served, the Whigs had been out of power since 1783, and Russell could have had no certain expectation of a ministerial career.
 In June 1815, Russell denounced the Bourbon Restoration and Britain's declaration of war against the recently-returned Napoleon by arguing in the House of Commons that foreign powers had no right to dictate France's form of government.

 In 1817, tired of the prospect of perpetual opposition, Russell resigned from Parliament.
 After spending a year out of politics and travelling on the continent, he changed his mind and re-entered Parliament for Tavistock at the 1818 general election.
 In 1819, Russell embraced the cause of parliamentary reform and he led the more reformist wing of the Whigs throughout the 1820s.
 In 1828, while still an opposition backbencher, Russell introduced a Sacramental Test bill with the aim of abolishing the prohibitions on Catholics and Protestant dissenters being elected to local government and from holding civil and military offices.
 The bill gained the backing of the Tory Home Secretary Sir Robert Peel and was passed into law.